Keyboard shortcuts

 1: "Init project"

-# Split the current commit — opens a checkbox selector
+# Split the current commit — opens hunk selector

 gg split